Our Thematic Areas

-Violence against women stems from the unequal power imbalance between men and women.
-Women victims of violence face significant challenges to fulfil their rights to security, education, health and employment.
-In the Central Bureau of Statistics and UNFPA survey in 2017, one in three Indonesian women had experienced violence, inflicted by their spouse or someone known to them.
+Violence against women stems from the unequal power relations between men and women.
+Women victims of violence face significant challenges to fulfil their rights to security, education, health, and employment.
+In the 2017 survey by Statistics Indonesia (BPS), one in three Indonesian women had experienced violence in their lifetime, inflicted by their spouse or someone known to them.

 The number of cases of gender-based violence in Indonesia continues to increase.
-KOMNAS Perempuan recorded 348,446 cases in 2017, 312 of which were child brides.
+National Commission on the Elimination of Violence against Women (KOMNAS Perempuan) recorded 348,446 cases in 2017, 312 of which were child brides.
 However, laws governing sexual violence provide limited protection for women.
-As a result, women victims of violence continue to face discrimination, and struggle to access the services and support they need.
+As a result, women victims of violence continue to face discrimination, re-victimization, and struggle to access the services and support they need.

 Ending violence against women is a priority of the Indonesian government.
-MAMPU supports Komnas Perempuan, FPL (Forum of Service Providers) and BaKTI to work with government and parliament at local and national levels to create policies, programs and systems that can protect women from violence.
+MAMPU supports KOMNAS Perempuan, FPL (Forum of Service Providers) and The Eastern Indonesia Knowledge Exchange (BaKTI) Foundation to work with government and parliament at local and national levels to create policies, programs and systems that can protect women from violence.

 Partners connect women to services they need when faced with violence.
 They do this by forming women’s groups, training women in community organising and outreach as paralegals, conducting advocacy and public campaigning, providing case-handling, legal assistance and collecting data on cases of violence to advocate for stronger protections in national laws.

-- Following sustained advocacy from MAMPU Partners, the draft Law on the Elimination of Sexual Violence (RUU P-KS) was tabled by the House of Representatives
+Following sustained advocacy from MAMPU Partners, the draft Law on the Elimination of Sexual Violence (RUU PKS) has been a National Legislation Program (Prolegnas) Priority since 2016.

-- Development of an Integrated Criminal Justice System model in the handling of cases of violence against women (SPPT-PKKTP) in Central Java.
+MAMPU Partners are working with government to develop and trial an Integrated Criminal Justice System (SPPT-PKKTP) model to improve the handling of cases of violence against women in Central Java.